 That said, these are my top tips to help you get there, starting with using the best art supplies.

-Essential Drawing Materials For Drawing Realistically
+1. The Drawing Materials You’ll Need For Drawing Realistically

 Don’t kid yourself that you can cut corners.
 You need the right art materials if you are going to draw realistically in the way that you envisage.